international employment law firm alliance L&E Global

 The annual contribution amount for the Fund = (1.5% – Ratio of disabled employees) × the sum of the employer’s social insurance contribution base of last year × 90%.

-In addition, pursuant to the PRC Regional Autonomy Law, employers in national autonomous regions are expected to give priority to recruiting candidates with minority ethnicity.
+In addition, pursuant to the PRC Regional National Autonomy Law, employers in national autonomous regions are expected to give priority to recruiting candidates with minority ethnicity.

 Any questions